 At the time, Wanderer was one of the leading manufacturers of typewriters

-At the outbreak of the war, Siegmar-Schönau was a rather large industrial
+At the outbreak of the war, Siegmar-Schönau was a large industrial city

-city in east Germany.
+in eastern part of Germany.
 Today, the former city is a suburb of Chemnitz (Germany).

 The exterior of the SG-41 is quite different from the